Published by Jeremy. Last Updated on February 22, 2023.

-South Side Traveler's Rest is a Comfortable Hostel
+Traveler's Rest is a Comfortable Boutique Hotel

 First, there is the location.
-While the hostel is located in a current industrial area of South Side, this section of the neighborhood is undergoing rapid changes with the industrial businesses moving out and commercial spots moving in.
-Couple that with an easy walk to downtown on foot (25-30 minutes to Market Square), the nearby Monongahela Incline, or bike access on the GAP Trail and you have the makings of an interesting spot for a hostel.
+While the hotel is located in a current industrial area of South Side, this section of the neighborhood is undergoing rapid changes with the industrial businesses moving out and commercial spots moving in.
+Couple that with an easy walk to downtown on foot (25-30 minutes to Market Square), the nearby Monongahela Incline, or bike access on the GAP Trail and you have the makings of an interesting spot for a hotel.

 Then there are the amenities.
-The hostel has a decently sized kitchen on-site for those wanting to cook their own meals in-house (including a stocked spice shelf which we can fully appreciate), ample coffee from local roaster La Prima, a rather large common area nearby to meet fellow guests, and many amenities unique to bikers including storage and repair kits are perfect for those hitting the trails.
+The hotel has a decently sized kitchen on-site for those wanting to cook their own meals in-house (including a stocked spice shelf which we can fully appreciate), ample coffee from local roaster La Prima, a rather large common area nearby to meet fellow guests, and many amenities unique to bikers including storage and repair kits are perfect for those hitting the trails.

 I spent most of my visit hanging out with them in the common area, talking Pittsburgh, sharing stories from the road, and it felt like I was in any hostel in any city in the world talking to travelers I had just met about our likes, dislikes, and cool things to do in the area.
 (Keep in mind this one no longer appears to offer shared rooms for those on an extreme budget, however.)

 Looking for things to do in Pittsburgh once you get here?
 Click the previous link to get some ideas!